henrik42/solo/README.md

 So you can interact with any JavaScript function/object, with the DOM and with your CLJS stuff.

+## State again

+Note how we can "drive" the app just by changing the `app-state` and not using the DOM-state to represent the state of our app (to a certain degree the DOM _follows_ the app-state through event-listeners).

+This is a powerfull pattern: we can bring our app into states that my be hard (if not impossible) to reach by GUI interaction with our app.
+This may be important for testing edge-cases of our app.
+And it allows us to __save__ and __restore__ app-states to "replay" cases that we may want to investigate.
+In essence it allows you to __time-travel__ back and forth through the state-history of the app.

 ------------------------------------------------------------------------
-# Step Ten: figwheel
+# Step Ten: Figwheel
 ------------------------------------------------------------------------

 The incremental CLJS compile is nice but we still have to do a complete reload of the app to see the changes in the client.
-We would rather make changes to individual functions and reload just them without losing the app-state.
+We would like to be able to make changes to individual functions and reload just them without losing the app-state (see __time-traveling__ above).

 With Figwheel [1] you get: